April 22, 2012

 dh-autoreconf v4 released, patching ltmain.sh for as-needed support

 Yesterday I released version 4 of dh-autoreconf, fixing two bugs, and introducing a new feature: Patching ltmain.sh to make -Wl,–as-needed work.
 For this new feature, run dh_autoreconf with the –as-needed option. dh_autoreconf will then patch all ltmain.sh equal to the system one (which should be all ltmain.sh files if libtoolize ran before or via dh_autoreconf).
 On clean, dh_autoreconf_clean reverses the patch again.
-So, if your package runs autoreconf, and patches ltmain. ...
+So, if your package runs autoreconf, and patches ltmain.sh via a patch you can now do this automatically via dh-autoreconf and be future-proof. ...
 Read more 》

 Copyright © 2018-2020 Julian Andres Klode, articles licensed under CC BY-SA 4.0.